 That word ‘relationship’ is key here.
 Any relationship takes an investment of time.
 It’s also made stronger when we bring value to the other people involved.

-The Core of Building a Network: 4 Ways to Create Value for Others
+How to Build a Network: 4 Ways to Create Value for Others

 1. Be helpful